 Git Bisect project with Git Submodules

-The standard git bisect command help to quickly identify the specific commit that introduced a bug in a Git repository.
+The standard git bisect command helps quickly identify a specific commit that introduced a bug in a Git repository.
 In projects where branches with lots of commits were previously merged, there may be known-bad commits with build failure unrelated to the current bisect search.
 It’s possible to skip such commits during the bisect process, or avoid specific commits altogether.

 git bisect start